 1. Sign Up for the Medium Referral Program

-Medium has a referral program where you get a special link you can send to fans of your work.
+This referral program is where you get a special link you can send to fans of your work.
 This link directs them to buy a membership to Medium.
 This referral program is enabled automatically when you join the Medium Partner Program (I’ll discuss this more in a later section).
 Once you join, all you need to do is click on your profile picture, then go to Settings, Audience dev, and Promote memberships.
 There, you will find your referral landing page.

 Below is the earnings breakdown for the Medium referral program: